BSEd in Special Education (General Curriculum)

 Applications are evaluated by a committee consisting of faculty and staff in the special education program.
 The evaluation process examines all applicant materials for adherence to minimum eligibility criteria, including consideration of GPA, and completion of Core Areas I-VI.
 Applications are evaluated by a committee consisting of faculty and staff in the special education program.
 The evaluation process examines all applicant materials for adherence to minimum eligibility criteria, including consideration of GPA and completion of Core Areas I-VI.

 Candidates meeting minimum eligibility criteria will be admitted to the program emphasis of their choice on a space available basis.
 Full consideration will be given to candidates meeting the application deadline.

 Simply meeting the minimum eligibility criteria does not guarantee acceptance to the program.
 Applicants who are not accepted may apply again the following application cycle.
-Students may apply for admission in the spring if requirements will be completed in the summer.
+Students may apply for admission in the Spring if the requirements will be completed in the Summer.

 Admission decisions will be made by March 1.
 You will be notified via email of the admission decision by the program coordinator or other program contact.

 Please use our online form if you have any questions for the department.
 Please be as specific as possible so that we may quickly assist you.